By: Alison Wick, Arts Editor

 The short film was actually funded by BC Hydro, Lantern Films co-founder and film director Dave Shortt informs us.
 BC Hydro was updating the dam’s visitors centre and approached the production company to create a film for the centre.
 Although the company was skeptical of the project, they ended up negotiating with the electricity company to make the film an equal collaboration between Lantern Films and the Kwadacha Nation.
 They even secured that the final words and decisions about the film would rest with the Kwadacha community, meaning BC Hydro had no creative control over the film.
 The short documentary could thus be a true reflection of the perspectives and experiences of the Kwadacha community.

 The community was involved at the filmmaking level as well.
 During the Q&A, Shortt and community member Cathy Warren talk about how the film’s animated sequences were created by youth at a community high school during animation workshops.
+Mitchell McCook, the third speaker on the panel, who works for the Kwadacha Nation, also expressed the collaborative and community centred nature of the project.
 Rather than going into the community and extracting information, the production gave skills and power to the community.

 In the discussion following the film, direct comparisons are drawn to projects like the Site C Dam.
 The conclusion is that these projects follow the same trajectory as the W.A.C.
 Bennett Dam: being approved and built without Indigenous consent or proper consultation, benefiting big corporations, and harming the Indigenous communities whose unceded territories these projects exploit and profit from.